kubernetes-sigs/azurelustre-csi-driver/docs/driver-parameters.md

 ## Dynamic Provisioning (Create an AMLFS Cluster through AKS)

-> **Public Preview Notice**: Dynamic provisioning functionality is currently in public preview.
-Some features may not be supported or may have constrained capabilities.

 ### Permissions For Kubelet Identity

 See [Use a managed identity in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity) for information about configuring your kubelet identity.